In November 2017 I attended Shiva Yoga Peeth for their 200-hour teacher-training program and would give the experience a 4.5 out of 5, and here’s why.

 The rooms are basic but adequate.
-If you attend in the colder months (Nov – Feb) be aware that as soon as the sun sets it gets quite cool – around 10 degrees.
+If you attend in the colder months (Nov – Feb) be aware that as soon as the sun sets it gets quite cool – around 15 degrees.
 Bring warm clothes and request a room facing the Ganga River since the other rooms do not get any direct sun and are very cold.
-At least half of the class came down with a cold.
 The people managing the ashram were super people.
-The Manager, Rupesh, was particularly helpful.
+The Manager was particularly helpful.

 First rate.
 Some of the best vegetarian Indian food I’ve had.
 It was consistently good.

 SYP provides Ashtanga and Hatha yoga.
 They both run for :90 minutes.
 I’ve been spoiled in Toronto (where I live) where I’m an Iyengar student with teachers who are highly qualified so I do have a comparison.
-I would rank the quality of teaching as below average at Shiva Yoga Peeth.
-The Hatha teacher was very dry and very “programmed”.
-He would doggedly follow a curriculum and was not interactive at all.
-His comments were rare and he was not engaging.
-He liked to lecture us.
+I would rank the quality of teaching is little more then average at Shiva Yoga Peeth.

 Pranayam / Philosophy / Anatomy